Property Management Business Plan

 II.
 Company Overview

-Who is [Company Name]?
+Who is [Property Management Business Name]?

-[Company Name] is a [Location]-based property management firm specializing in commercial and residential properties.
+[Property Management Business Name] is a [Location]-based property management firm specializing in commercial and residential properties.
 Its goal is to provide a solution to the real estate management problems that property owners struggle with.
 It helps its clients with repairs and maintenance, enforcing rent due dates and strictly implementing late payment penalties, finding new tenants fit for their properties, and other property issues.

-[Company Name]’s History
+[Property Management Business Name]’s History

-Since incorporation, the Company has achieved the following milestones:
+Since incorporation, we have achieved the following milestones:

-- Developed the company’s name, logo and website located at [website]
+- Developed the company’s name, logo, and website located at [website]

 - Identify key properties to target